Catherine J. Trujillo

 Her lived-experiences and background in community engagement have shaped her career within museums, archives, and libraries, growing her expertise in the stewardship of cultural histories, storytelling, publishing and design.
 Her work focuses on creating long-standing contributions to the cultural life of the community, with a commitment for the preservation and dissemination of underrepresented voices in history and art.

 Ms. Trujillo has storied family roots in southern New Mexico with ties to Chiz, Monticello, and Truth or Consequences.
 She joins the New Mexico History Museum with a priority to be of service to the museum community and the people of New Mexico.

-Catherine Trujillo lives, works and mothers in San Luis Obispo, CA.
+Catherine Trujillo lived, worked and mothered in San Luis Obispo, CA.

-She curates anything from cowboys to pixels at Cal Poly.
+She curated anything from cowboys to pixels at Cal Poly.

-She co-curates and founded Pecha Kucha Night SLO.
+She co-curated and founded Pecha Kucha Night SLO.

 She volunteers a lot in the community.

 She shared things & subjects & work with people close to her heart.

 She likes to have fun.

 Secrets to Lives Well Lived are on her mind.